Portavita/portavita.github.io/_posts/2018-06-23-blog_influxdb_vs_postgresql..markdown

 The aim of this page is to document some tests made while comparing InfluxDB to PostgreSQL under some data reading scenario.

-This is not a comprehensive guide to setup Grafana or InfluxDB or PostgreSQL, instead is only a comparison on what performs better in our use case.
+This is not a comprehensive guide to setup Grafana or InfluxDB or PostgreSQL, instead it is only a comparison on what performs better in our use case.

 Before starting, I have to admit that while I have quite some experience in using and tuning PostgreSQL under high traffic situations, at the beginning of my tests I had no experience on InfluxDB.